scaleflex/filerobot-client-python-uploader/README.md

 http://localhost:8000/load-urls
 Description: load a file and put the results into the DB, currently it should be a .TXT file with one URL to a file to upload into Filerobot per line.
 More infro about the function load_urls in main.py
+Requirements for the .TXT files: one input per line, accept URLS (HTTP or FTP links)
 Response: {"status":"OK"}

 http://localhost:8000/run